-- If you need to change the settlement date, let the Real Estate Agent know well in advance.
+Familiarize yourself with the auction rules and regulations, which can vary between auction houses and jurisdictions.
+Know your rights and responsibilities as a bidder, and ensure you’re prepared to follow the required procedures upon winning a bid.
+If you need to change the settlement date, let the Real Estate Agent know well in advance.
 This is often possible but needs to be signed off by the Vendors.

-- Much like the settlement date, if you don’t have the required deposit – usually 10% of the purchase price – let the Agent know well in advance (at least 3 days).
+Much like the settlement date, if you don’t have the required deposit – usually 10% of the purchase price – let the Agent know well in advance (at least 3 days).
 This will need to be approved by the Vendors.

-- If you have any questions beforehand, don’t hesitate to talk to the Agents at the auction.
+If you have any questions beforehand, don’t hesitate to talk to the Agents at the auction.
 They want bidders so they will be happy to help you through the process.

-- Always keep in mind that when the hammer falls, and you are the last bidder, you have unconditionally bought a house (assuming the bidding has met Reserve).
-The property will need to be signed off by the bank before the auction.
+Remember that when the hammer falls, and you are the last bidder, you have unconditionally bought a house (assuming the bidding has met Reserve).
+The bank must sign off the property before the auction.
 This means sending us a copy of the auction documents 3 working days before the auctions.
-The bank will have questions about any disclosures or unusual clauses in the auctions documents.
+The bank will have questions about any disclosures or unusual clauses in the auction documents.